Raleigh Chopper: Main production

 Full production of the MK-IV started in February 2023 and lasted through March 2023 for the first release of this new model, production of the frames being carried out in Taiwan.
 Other parts specifically for the new model were manufactured as well as appropriate parts from other manufacturers / models being used.

 The frames are constructed of metric tubing with a thicker wall than previous models due to contemporary safety standards making all tubing much stronger than the previous models.
 With all joints TIG welded, rather than using a mix of brazing and welding as used on the mk1 and mk2 models, the new frames are therefore more robustly constructed.

-The "Arrow Wedge" design decal carries the number 954917.
-Although this number bears no relationship on or to the design of the new MK-IV frame, it is carried as a continuation of the prior number carried on the last of the mk2 models, which was 954916 (prev 954915, prev "design no applied for").
+The MK-IV retained the "Arrow Wedge" decal design and carried the number 954917, continuing the numbering used on the final Mk2 models.

 MK-IV launch

 The Raleigh Chopper MK-IV underwent three launch events.
 One private launch, two public launches and these events consisted of both Official and supported Private campaigns.